jesse-ai/docs/README.md

 actionText: Get Started →
 actionLink: /docs/
 features:
-    - title: Easy and Simple
+    - title: Simplicity
       details: Time is money.
 Especially in trading!
 Which is why every feature in Jesse has been designed to be super easy to get started with.
-You'll be able to get started in matter of minutes.
+In fact, you'll be able to get started in only a few minutes.
-    - title: HFT Supported
+    - title: HFT
       details: Thanks to Jesse's ability to connect to markets via a real-time connection, it allows you to trade both candlesticks and the current price (high-frequency trading).
-    - title: Multiple Time Frames
+    - title: Statistics
-      details: If you've every manually traded on markets, you know the value of trading with multiple timeframes.
-It is crucial to be able to say "when BTC is bullish in 3h time-frame, look for long trades in 15m time-frame."
+      details: A fully functional and automated statistics system to get useful info about your strategy.
+PNL, R, expectancy, etc. Also, you'll get logs for trades and orders per backtest.
-    - title: Multiple positions
+    - title: Time Frame(s)
-      details: One of the first basics in risk-management is to trade more than one asset at the same time.
-This "easy-to-say" feature is something algo-trading bots and platforms have been missing for long.
-It gets even necessary if your trading strategy requires to "when ETH is bullish, look to long XRP".
+      details: Professional traders know it is essential to use more than one time frame at the same time.
+You need to be able to say "Look for long trades only when the bigger time frame is bullish."
-    - title: All Types Of Orders
+    - title: Orders
       details: Jesse supports all types of standard market orders for both "live trade" and "back test" modes.
 That includes "MARKET", "LIMIT", "STOP", and even "TRAILING-STOP".
+    - title: Symbol(s)
+      details: It is a basic risk-management rule to trade more than one asset at the same time.
+This "easy-to-say" feature is something algo-trading bots and platforms have been missing for long.
 footer: AGPL Licensed | Copyright © 2019 jesse-ai.com
 ---